cloudmesh-community/fa18-523-60/paper/paper.md

 `$ mongoimport --db users --collection contacts --file contacts.json`

 The CSV import uses the input file name to import a collection, hence, the collection name is optional [@www-mongoexportimport].

 `$ mongoimport --db users --type csv --headerline --file /opt/backups/contacts.csv`

-*Mongoexport* is a utility that produces a JSON or CSV export of data stored in a MongoDB instance" [@www-mongoexportimport].
+> "*Mongoexport* is a utility that produces a JSON or CSV export of data stored
+> in a MongoDB instance" [@www-mongoexportimport].

 `$ mongoexport --db test --collection traffic --out traffic.json`